doowb/slack-users-webtask/README.md

 $ curl https://webtask.it.auth0.com/api/run/wt-{my-profile}-0/my-slack-users-name?webtask_no_cache=1
 ```

-An error of users will be returned when successful.
+An svg image will be returned with the current and total users for the specified slack community.

 ## About